GregoryBWilson/surfs_up/README.md

 ### 2.2 Analysis of December Weather

-Similar to the analysis of the weather in June, we establishing a connection with a SQLite database that contains temperature and precipitations readings from 2010 to 2017.
+Similar to the analysis of the weather in June, we established a connection with a SQLite database that contains temperature and precipitation readings from 2010 to 2017.
 The database query was written to retrieve temperatures for the month of December from "Measurement" table.
 It should be noted that we wanted to get December data for all years so that we would have a good representation of  December's typical weather.
 The query is shown in the code fence  below.

 ```python
 sel = [Measurement.tobs]